mechero/code-quality-game/README.md

 This application has two parts:

 - The backend side is a Spring Boot application.
 Normally, you need to create a distributable file (`.war` in this case) and run it using Java, but you can also run it directly from the `sonar-connector` folder by executing `mvn spring-boot:run`.
 Check the configuration section before running it, since you need to change the SonarQube connection settings.
 - The frontend side is built with Angular.
-You can get it up and running by executing `npm start` (development mode) from the `frontend` folder.
+You can get it up and running by executing first `npm install` (to install the required dependencies) and then `npm start` (to run it in development mode) from the `frontend` folder.

 If you don't have a SonarQube server available, there is a `docker-compose.yml` in the repository as well.
 If you execute `docker-compose up` within the root folder, you should get an instance running at `http://localhost:9000` (or the Docker VM IP if you're running Docker in a VirtualBox environment).